-With increasing school workloads and college challenges on the horizon, now is the time to help your son or daughter prepare with Sylvan’s study skills program in West Virginia.
-Through our study skills program, kids and teens in grades 4-12 will learn important problem solving, critical thinking and life management skills that will help them organize and manage packed schedules and increasing schoolwork more effectively.
-You'll see a noticeable difference in your son or daughter's confidence as he or she gains tools and techniques that can be used in school and beyond!
+Sylvan’s study skills program in West Virginia can help ensure your son or daughter is fully prepared for increasing school workloads and the forthcoming challenges of college.
+Our program focuses on problem solving, critical thinking and life management skills that kids in grades 4-12 can use to organize their schoolwork and manage their busy schedules more effectively.
+You'll see a noticeable confidence boost as your child gets to grips with life-long tools and techniques that can be used at school at beyond!
 It's time to equip your child for success: get started today by contacting your local Sylvan in West Virginia.

-- Organizational methods for completing homework assignments and establishing an efficient personal study area.
+- Organizational methods for efficient homework routines and how to set up a personal study area.

-- Performance management skills, such as using an academic calendar and tracking grades.
+- Performance management and planning skills, from tracking grades to using an academic calendar.

 - How to communicate more effectively, including tactics like active listening.